Supply Chain Analyst Visa Sponsorship Jobs in New York

 Which visa types are most common for supply chain analyst roles in New York?

-The H-1B is the most common visa for supply chain analysts in New York, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in supply chain management, operations research, business, or a related field.
+The H-1B visa is the most common visa for supply chain analysts in New York, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in supply chain management, operations research, business, or a related field.
 Candidates from Australia may pursue the E-3 visa as an alternative.
 Those with exceptional credentials in operations or logistics research may qualify for the O-1A.
-Many candidates also begin on OPT before their employer files an H-1B petition.
+Many candidates also begin on OPT before their employer files an H-1B visa petition.

 How to find supply chain analyst visa sponsorship jobs in New York?